TasmoAdmin/TasmoAdmin/README.md

 [![php](https://img.shields.io/badge/php-7.3.x-%238892BF.svg)](https://secure.php.net/)

-TasmoAdmin (previously SonWEB) is an administrative Website for Devices flashed with [Tasmota](https://github.com/arendst/Tasmota).
+TasmoAdmin (previously SonWEB) is an administrative platform for devices flashed with [Tasmota](https://github.com/arendst/Tasmota).
 You can find it here: [TasmoAdmin GitHub](https://github.com/reloxx13/TasmoAdmin).
-It supports running on Windows, Linux, Docker container and as Home Assistant addon.
+It can run on Windows, Linux, Docker container and as Home Assistant addon.

 ## Features
 * Login protected